si413usna/startlab/README.md

-# Lab 4.2 starter code for Simple language
+# Lab 4.2 starter code for ddcw (Dinner Dinner Chicken Winner)

-This language was created by Tate Murphy, who writes:
+This language was created by Richard Kang, who writes:

-> In lab 2, before we had seen Scheme, I had the idea of making a
-> function-based language.
-Although I didn't  understand what that fully
-> entailed, I thought I could simplify writing a language by making everything
-> "like a function".
+> Thanksgiving is coming up and I wanted to make a thankgiving themed
+> language.
+It is cool because who doesn't like Thanksgiving?
+A bawk is
+> used for print because that is loud.

 ## Example programs and test files